Most of us would say we’d like a healthier work-life balance. But what about work-life integration?

 3. Build your work around the life you love.

-We can all work from our dream home.
+We can all stay connected and work from our dream home.

 The same movement may soon come to Japan.